Weakly maximal subgroups of branch groups: Definitions and preliminaries

-The congruence subgroup property for branch group has attracted a lot of attentions these last years and was used, among other things, to describe the structure of maximal subgroups in many branch groups.
-Earlier work from Pervova showed that the first Grigorchuk group, \cite{MR1841763}, as well as torsion Gupta-Sidki groups, \cite{MR2197824}, do not have maximal subgroups of infinite index.
-This result was later generalized to all torsion multi-edge spinal groups \cite{MR3834728}.
-Moreover, if $G$ has all its maximal subgroups of finite index, then the same is true for any group that is abstractly commensurable to $G$, in particular this property passes to subgroups of finite index.
-One consequence of this result is that if $G$ is a finitely generated branch group without maximal subgroup of infinite index, then every weakly maximal subgroup of $G$ is closed in the profinite topology.
+The congruence subgroup property for branch group has attracted a lot of attention these last years and was used, among other things, to describe the structure of maximal subgroups in many branch groups.
+Earlier work from Pervova showed that the first Grigorchuk group,~\cite{MR1841763}, as well as torsion Gupta-Sidki groups,~\cite{MR2197824}, do not have maximal subgroups of infinite index.
+This result was later generalized to all torsion multi-edge spinal groups~\cite{MR3834728}.
+For super strongly self-replicating, just infinite (see Definition~\ref{Def:JustInf}) groups with the congruence subgroup property, the property to have all maximal subgroups of finite index is preserved when passing to commensurable groups~\cite[Lemma 4]{MR2009443}, in particular this property passes to subgroups of finite index.
+One consequence of this result is that if $G$ is a finitely generated, just infinite, super strongly self-replicating branch group with the congruence subgroup property and without maximal subgroups of infinite index, then every weakly maximal subgroup of $G$ is closed in the profinite topology.

-Another interesting property that a branch group may possess is the fact to be just infinite. \begin{definition} A group $G$ is \defi{just infinite} if it is infinite and every of its proper quotient is finite, equivalently if every non-trivial normal subgroup is of finite index. \end{definition} Building upon the work of Wilson, Grigorchuk showed in \cite{MR1765119} that the class of just infinite groups consists of groups of three distinct types that are, roughly speaking, finite powers of a simple group, finite power of an hereditarily just infinite groups (just infinite groups whose finite index subgroups are also just infinite), and the just infinite branch groups.
+Another interesting property that a branch group may possess is the fact to be just infinite. \begin{definition} A group $G$ is \defi{just infinite} if it is infinite and all of its proper quotient are finite, equivalently if every non-trivial normal subgroup is of finite index. \end{definition} Building upon the work of Wilson, Grigorchuk showed in~\cite{MR1765119} that the class of just infinite groups consists of groups of three distinct types that are, roughly speaking, finite powers of a simple group, finite power of an hereditarily just infinite groups (just infinite groups whose finite index subgroups are also just infinite), and the just infinite branch groups.